Penelope held the pale gold garment to the light of the window for a final inspection of the stitching as chimes rang through the cottage.

 “Penelope, love, you’ve outdone yourself!”

-Penelope pressed her hands to her cheeks and grinned at Mary.
-“It’s been an age since I’ve used gold silk thread,” Penelope said, reaching out to trace the fine embroidery along the neckline, glinting in the light of the afternoon sun.
-“It must be quite an auspicious occasion to merit such materials…” Penelope smirked at Mary as Sister Heely arched an eyebrow and took a delicate sip of tea.
+Penelope pressed her hands to her freckled cheeks and grinned at Mary.
+“It’s been an age since I’ve used gold silk thread,” Penelope said, reaching out to trace the fine embroidery along the neckline, glinting in the light of the winter sun.
+“It must be quite an auspicious occasion to merit such materials…” Penelope smirked at Mary as Sister Heely arched a thin grey eyebrow and took a delicate sip of tea.

 Privately, of course, Penelope and the Sisters had speculated with a burning curiosity as to the event; Sisters Heely and Rosin had even taken bets, an activity in which Penelope had refused to participate.

-Mary bounced on the balls of her small, bark-leather boots, scrunching her face in deliberation.
+Mary bounced on the balls of her small, bark-leather boots, scrunching her round face in exaggerated deliberation.
 Penelope and Sister Heely said nothing, knowing Mary could never abide prolonged silence.

 Penelope had only taken a small bite of daisy shortcake when Mary burst out, “Fine!
 I’ll tell you!
 Although it’s supposed to be secret, and it’s really only rumours nonetheless…”